epochpic/epochpic.github.io/content/documentation/input_deck/Input_deck_species.md

     may use the appropriate ionisation energy and shell binding energies.

 -   `ionise` - Allows ionisation of this species, and generates additional particle species for each ion charge state.
+Here, Carbon will generate a Carbon1, Carbon2, and Carbon3 species.
+If you add a Carbon2 species block, it will be correctly linked to Carbon3.
+Only switch on `ionise` for the base state.

 -  `ionise_limit` - This limits the number of additional particle species to be generated.
 In this example, ion macro-particles in the Carbon species can only